kyleondata/Timely.js/ReadMe.md

 Pass a few paramaters to a method call and you got your self setup.
 Just take a look at the example.html file to see an implementation.

+Plus, Timely.js has no dependencies.
+This way we can stay lean and mean.

 ##### ToDo
 * Flush out the Readme.md file!
+* Once a stable version is complete create a minified version of Timely.js